-Non-polarisable electrodes are used in selfpotential (SP) surveys and some induced polarization (IP) surveys.
+Non-polarisable electrodes are used in self-potential (SP) surveys.
 The non-polarisable electrodes are shipped dry.
 To prepare for use, just unscrew the end with the porous tip, and fill with distilled water to 1 cm (1/2") below the threads.
 Replace the tip and shake the electrode to dissolve the copper sulfate crystals.